austinpilz/Minecraft-World-Downloader-Mod/README.md

 I recommend you enable the `Helper Module`.
 If you get disconnected / kicked, this module is what automatically resumes the flying (what I refer to as scanning) process where you left off.
 If this module isn't enabled and you reconnect, you'll have to manually toggle the `Archiver Module` off and on again.
+You **are going to be kicked** as the server detects you're flying, it's just a matter of how often.

 Let's say you get banned, the server goes down, your internet goes out, etc. The scanning process was interrupted.
 There are commands on the addon that allow us to pick up where we left off by manually flying a segment.
 Toggle off the `Archiver Module`